 The Department of Education requires males to be registered with Selective Service to be eligible to receive federal financial aid.
 The Department of Education will use student FAFSA data to perform a database match with the Selective Service System to determine registration status.

-Students whose status cannot be confirmed through the database match process will have to submit documentation of their registration to UNCG’s Financial Aid Office.
+Students whose status cannot be confirmed through the database match process will have to submit documentation of their registration to UNCG’s Office of Financial Aid and Scholarships.
 Students must submit one of the following:

 - Copy of Selective Service Registration Card (card must be signed)